Link Search Menu Expand Document

 Evan Miller

 Adding Error Bars to Evals: A Statistical Approach to Language Model Evaluations is a research paper arguing that evaluations (see the Trust and Safety Evaluation Initiative for more details) should use proper statistical analysis of their results.
-It is discussed in Statistical Tests.
+It is discussed in Statistical Evaluation.

 James Thomas